wikipedia2vec/wikipedia2vec/docs/index.md

 - *--phrase*: The phrase dictionary file generated using the *build\_phrase\_dictionary* command
 - *--lowercase/--no-lowercase*: Whether to lowercase words (default: True)
-- *--min-word-count*: A word is ignored if the total frequency of the word is lower than this value (default: 10)
+- *--min-word-count*: A word is ignored if the total frequency of the word is less than this value (default: 10)
-- *--min-entity-count*: An entity is ignored if the total frequency of the entity appearing as the referent of an anchor link is lower than this value (default: 5)
+- *--min-entity-count*: An entity is ignored if the total frequency of the entity appearing as the referent of an anchor link is less than this value (default: 5)

 ### Building Link Graph